Provable Robust Saliency-based Explanations: Preliminaries

+\textbf{Threat model.} The adversary solves the following problem to find the optimal perturbation $\delta^\ast$ to distort the explanations without changing the predictions \cite{dombrowski2021towards}:

 $\delta$ is the perturbation whose $\ell_2$ norm is not larger than a given budget $\epsilon$. $\textnormal{Dist}(\cdot,\cdot)$ evaluates how different the two explanations are.
-E.g., $\textnormal{Dist}(\cdot,\cdot)$ is inversely related to the correlation between two rankings of features.
-The constraint can make the manipulations more difficult (see Sec.~\ref{sec:analysis}).
-We tackle constraints with constrained optimization (see \ref{sec:constrained_opt_appendix}) and will not explicitly show the constrains.
+We tackle constraints by constrained optimization (see \ref{sec:constrained_opt_appendix}) and will not explicitly show the constraints.